quantavil/obsidian/Testing/Selenium MCQ.md

 22. Which method should you use when you want to verify whether a certain check box is selected in Web driver Selenium?
 	*isSelected()*

+23. Which of the following WebDriver commands will you use to check the presence of a web element?
+	*verifyElementPresent*